lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 ### Indicators for New Information

-If any of the following apply, select "Yes".
+If any of the following apply, select :grey-background[Yes].
 These suggest **new information** rather than implicit content:

 #### **1. Addition changes the core meaning**
 The addition fundamentally changes the meaning of the original sentence.